harperjiang/GoogleDriveLinux/README.md

 GoogleDriveLinux
 ================

-Google Drive for Linux written in Java.
+Google Drive Client for Linux written in Java.

-To use
+To start using this client, simply modify org.harper.driveclient.Configuration to indicate the root folder of Google Drive, and execute org.harper.driveclient.Main.